How to Keep Fleas Out of Your House in Idaho

 - Wildlife trails

-4. Treat Indoor and Outdoor Areas if Needed
+4) Treat Indoor and Outdoor Areas When Needed

-If fleas are found in the home, both indoor and outdoor treatments may be necessary.
-Fleas can develop in shaded areas of the yard, particularly where pets rest.
+If fleas are found inside, both indoor and outdoor treatment may be necessary.
+Fleas can develop in shaded yard areas where pets spend time.
+Targeted treatment ensures all life stages are addressed—not just adult fleas.

-- Tiny jumping insects visible on pets or upholstery
+- Tiny jumping insects on pets or furniture

 - Itchy bites on ankles or lower legs